RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 - Eg:- Cloud Scheduler

 - Google Cloud Platform offers a number of tools and services for orchestration:
-      1.**Cloud Scheduler** for schedule driven single-service orchestration 2.**Workflows**:- It is for complex multi-service orchestration(HTTP services).Worklows enables you to automate the execution of HTTP-based services running on Cloud Functions and Cloud Run, as well as external services and APIs.
+      **Cloud Scheduler** for schedule driven single-service orchestration.

+      **Workflows**:- It is for complex multi-service orchestration(HTTP services).Worklows enables you to automate the execution of HTTP-based services running on Cloud Functions and Cloud Run, as well as external services and APIs.
 Use either YAML or JSON to express your workflow.

-      3.**Cloud Composer**:- It is a managed service implementing Apache Airflow, which is used for scheduling and managing workflows.
+      **Cloud Composer**:- It is a managed service implementing Apache Airflow, which is used for scheduling and managing workflows.
 It automates the scheduling and monitoring of workflows.
 It can be used as a managed workflow orchestration of your data workloads(ETL/ELT)

 ## Cloud Composer vs workflows
 ![Alt text](CloudComposerVsWorkflows.png)